-7.1 The framework strategy has been developed by the Primary Care Trust in partnership with the local authority.
-Further work is required following the completion of the Joint Strategic Needs assessment and Equality Impact assessment.
-The Cabinet Member is now asked to agree the framework and the completion of additional work and consultation on behalf of the local authority, prior to their presentation to the Joint Commissioning Board, and a further report back in March 2009.
+7.1 The strategy, JSNA, and three year implementation Action Plan have been developed by the Primary Care Trust in partnership with the local authority.
+The Joint Commissioning Board is now asked to agree the strategy on behalf of the local authority, and Primary Care Trust.